mrskunky69/rsg-campingchair/README.md

 - ensure that the dependancies are added and started
-- add rsg_phonograph to your resources folder
+- add rsg-campingchair to your resources folder
 - add items to your "\rsg-core\shared\items.lua"
 - add images to your "\rsg-inventory\html\images"